mlunsford1980/tic-tac-toe/README.md

 ##Features
 * Choose the size of the board.
-* Choose whether Xs or Os are the first player.
+* Choose whether X or O is the first player.
 * A two-mode AI that you can assign to player 1 or 2.
 You can even assign the AI to both players and watch them duke it out!